csev/dj4e/assn/dj4e_load_old.md

 Getting Started
 ---------------

-We will do this assignment in a new Django project called `batch` so as not to disturb your other work.
+We will do this assignment within your mysite application but it will not have any user interface other than using the admin interface to verify that your application is working.

-   cd ~/django_project/
-   django-admin startproject batch

-Make new application under your `django_projects/batch` called `unesco`.
+Make new application under your `django_projects/mysite` called `unesco`.

-    cd ~/django_projects/batch
+    cd ~/django_projects/mysite
     python3 manage.py startapp unesco

 Also make a folder called `scripts` and add an `__init__.py` file to it.
 The `__init__.py` file is needed in order to store Python objects in the `scripts` folder.

-    cd ~/django_projects/batch
+    cd ~/django_projects/mysite
     mkdir scripts
     touch scripts/__init__.py